 5. Kiva Beach

 You can access a free parking lot and a picnic area with picnic tables here.
-And you can spend time enjoying the amazing lake scenes in a peaceful environment.
+And you can enjoy the amazing lake scenes in a peaceful environment.
 However, it’s worth mentioning that the beach opens from Memorial Day to the end of October, so check your travel dates well.

 See Related: Best Things To Do In Colorado